-Students will write a life-affirming essay based on the theme: Just As ...
-I Am with the Bible verse: "For we are his workmanship, created in Christ Jesus for good works, which God prepared beforehand, that we should walk in them."
-Ephesians 2:10
+Students will write a life-affirming essay based on the theme: Life Shines in Darkness with the Bible verse: "In him was life, and the life was the light of men.
+The light shines in the darkness, and the darkness has not overcome it."
+John 1:4-5

 - 1. Not incorporating the theme and verse in the essay will disqualify the entry. - 2.
-Examples of topics the essay could deal with are, but are not limited to abortion, the handicapped, adoption or foster care, infanticide, cloning, stem cell research, physician assisted suicide or euthanasia etc. - 3.
-Essays should include student's name, grade (school or church), and email address.
-All entries submitted by a teacher or pastor, should include their name and email address.
-This information should be submitted on the rubric page used in grading the essay. - 4.
-All sources for references, statistics and quotes should be incorporated within the essay and then included in a bibliography at the end.

-Grades 6 - 8 should submit essays up to 400 words Grades 9 - 12 should submit essays up to 750 words

-Entries should be submitted digitally using Microsoft Word or Google Docs to lflofmo@gmail.com by April 1, 2023

-- 5. There will be a \$100 first place award and \$50 second place award for each of the two categories.
+All essays must include a title.
+Using the theme as the title is acceptable, although it does not count as using the theme within the essay, which is required. - 3.
+Examples of topics the essay could deal with are, but are not limited to, abortion, living with disabilities, adoption or foster care, infanticide, cloning, stem cell research, physician assisted suicide, euthanasia, etc. - 4.
+Essays should include student's name, grade, school or church, email address, and phone number.
+All entries submitted by a teacher or pastor should include their name and email address.
+This information must be submitted on the rubric page used in grading the essay. - 5.
+All sources for references, statistics and quotes should be incorporated within the essay and then included in a bibliography at the end. - Grades 6 8 should submit essays up to 400 words (body copy only). - Grades 9 12 should submit essays up to 750 words (body copy only). - 6.
+Entries should be submitted digitally using Microsoft WORD or Google Docs to dalbers.102@gmail.com by 3/1/2024 Any pdf or other format submissions will not be accepted. - 7.
+There will be a \$100 first place award and \$50 second place award for each of the two categories.
 The two first place category winners will advance to the national contest.
-Email lflofmo@gmzil.com with any questions. - 6.
-Grand prize for the national winning entries in each category if: \$250 for first place plus free conference registration to the 2023 Lutherans For Life conference and one night stay at the conference hotel. \$125 for the second-place winner. - 7.
-All entries become the property of Lutherans For Life. - 8.
+Email dalbers.102@gmail.com with any questions. - 8.
+Grand prize for the national winning entries in each category if: \$250 for first place plus free conference registration to the 2024 Lutherans For Life conference and one night stay at the conference hotel. \$125 for the second-place winner.
+The teacher of the winning essayist at both levels will also receive a \$100 award. - 9.
+All entries, including exclusive copyright, become the property of Lutherans For Life. - 10.
 For questions or resources on the sanctity of life, see lutheransforlife.org

-Rubric for Assessment of the Life Essay

-(maximum of 21 points for each essay)
+Rubric for Assessment of the Life Essay (maximum of 21 points for each essay)